 SEM (Space Environment Management) which includes activities such as Space Debris Mitigation, Remediation (ADR (Active Debris Removal), JCA (Just in time Collision Avoidance, …), LDTM (Large Debris Traffic Management), …

-SOA (Space Operations Assurance) which covers SEM, SSA and STM
+SOA (Space Operations Assurance) which incorporates SEM, SSA and STM

 The “interlinks” between topics are fundamental: effective Space Traffic Management (STM) will be difficult to execute without immediate changes in our Space Environment Management (SEM) objectives and behavior (i.e., debris mitigation and remediation).

 The “non-technical” topics related to Legal framework, Policy, Regulation, Governance and Licensing are fundamental in the elaboration of the White Paper and have already been addressed through two dedicated IAA Position Papers.
-The continuation of these activities is logically welcomed by the IAA and IISL STM Working Groups; colleagues interested in these domains should contact Mrs. Corinne Jorgenson, and Mrs. Diane Howard, respectively chairs of the IAA and IISL STM WG.
+The continuation of these activities is logically welcomed by the IAA and IISL STM Working Groups; colleagues interested in these domains should contact Mrs. Corinne Jorgenson, and Dr. Diane Howard, respectively chairs of the IAA and IISL STM WG.

 Potential activities